skip to Main Content

 Throughout the COVID-19 outbreak, the Academy has continued to host almost all of our fellows at the Hans Arnhold Center, while a few opted for a remote fellowship.
 We have developed and implemented a variety of safety measures for both fellows and staff.
 We also moved our fellows’ events to online formats, and continued to observe social distancing and masking measures in the Hans Arnhold Center.
 For the upcoming 2023/24 academic year, we plan to move forward in ways both safe and appropriate, as determined by Berlin public health authorities.
 We are hopeful that in-person programming will again be possible and safe.

-Each year the Academy welcomes about twenty fellows to the Hans Arnhold Center, on Lake Wannsee.
-The Academy also invites a small number of Distinguished Visitors for shorter stays of one to four weeks.
-The Academy’s diverse public program includes lectures, readings, and presentations by resident fellows, Distinguished Visitors, and guest speakers.
-You can find the complete roster of past fellows and Distinguished Visitors in the alumni section of our website.
+Each year, the Academy welcomes roughly two dozen fellows to the Hans Arnhold Center, a historic lakeside villa located in the Wannsee district of Berlin.
+We also invite a small number of Distinguished Visitors and guest speakers for shorter stays of one to four weeks.
+The Academy’s diverse public programming includes lectures, readings, and presentations by fellows-in-residence, Distinguished Visitors, and guest speakers.
+For a complete roster of past fellows and Distinguished Visitors, please visit the alumni section of our website.

-Fellowship benefits include round-trip airfare, housing at the Hans Arnhold Center, partial board, and a stipend of $5,000 per month.
-Fellows are expected to be in residence at the Academy during the entire term of the award, generally one academic semester, and to offer two public events about their work.
-The Academy supports the projects of Berlin Prize Fellows in a variety of ways, including active community building, professional networking, media outreach, and full library services.
+The Berlin Prize is the American Academy’s flagship fellowship program.
+Fellowship benefits include round-trip airfare, accommodation at or near the Hans Arnhold Center, partial board, and a stipend of $5,000 per month.
+Berlin Prize recipients reside at the Academy during the entire term of the award—generally one academic semester—and present their work at two public events.
+The Academy supports Berlin Prize fellows through residential community-building, professional networking, targeted media outreach, and access to in-house library services.

 Applicants working in most other fieldssuch as journalism, filmmaking, or public policymust have a significant record of publication or production.
 Writers of fiction and nonfiction must have published at least one book with a reputable press at the time of application.

-Fellowships are restricted to candidates based permanently in the United States.
-Limited periods spent outside the US, such as sabbaticals or foreign assignments, must be explained on the application.
-US citizenship is not required.
-American expatriates are not eligible.
+Fellowships are restricted to citizens and permanent residents of the United States.
+Candidates must explain any limited periods spent outside the United States, such as sabbaticals or foreign assignments.
+American expatriates are not eligible to apply.

-The Academy also accepts applications based on collaborative projects.
-Candidates must submit separate applications.
-External reviews will consider the merits of the project as well as the individual candidates.
+The Academy accepts proposals for collaborative projects.
+Candidates who wish to pursue a joint project must submit separate applications.
+External reviewers will consider the merits of each candidate alongside their joint project.

-Candidates from previous years are eligible to reapply but are strongly encouraged to revise their project proposals substantially and update their application materials.
-A number of Academy fellows have applied one or more times before their selection.
+Previously unsuccessful candidates are welcome to reapply.
+We strongly encourage re-applicants to update their application materials and revise their project proposals substantially.
+A number of Academy fellows have applied more than once before selection.

-Private furnished apartments, equipped with small kitchens, are provided at or near the Hans Arnhold Center, a historic villa on the shores of Lake Wannsee.
-The Wannsee commuter rail station is less than a ten-minute walk away.
+Fellows reside in private, furnished apartments, with en suite kitchenettes, at or near the Hans Arnhold Center, a historic villa on the shores of Lake Wannsee.
+The Wannsee commuter rail station is a short walk away from the Hans Arnhold Center.
 Trains reach downtown Berlin in ten to twenty minutes.

-Most of the Academy’s accommodations are suitable for couples.
-We also offer accommodations for a limited number of families with children at the Hans Arnhold Center and at apartments nearby.
+Most of the Academy’s apartments can accommodate couples.
+The Academy can also accommodate a limited number of families with children at the Hans Arnhold Center or in apartments nearby.

 Please note that pets are not permitted at the Hans Arnhold Center.